sirintra/PMC-PC-training/docs/source/pc_package.rst

 The PanCancer workflow package has the following folder structure:

 * ``runSnakemake.sh`` a bash script to launch the analysis workflow.
-This is a wrapper script that perform the foloowing steps:
+This is a wrapper script that perform the following steps:

-  1. initialises the system by automatically configuring the correct environment for the run (e.g. download relevant BCL folder, generate run-specific configuration files etc.)
+  1. Initialises the system by automatically configuring the correct environment for the run (e.g. downloads the relevant BCL folder, generates run-specific configuration files etc.)

-  2. Execute the Snakemake workflow, which creates a set of required compute jobs and submit jobs to a job scheduler
+  2. Executes the Snakemake workflow, which creates a set of required compute jobs and submit jobs to a job scheduler

 * ``sys/`` a directory containing files necessary for the workflow to run successfully.
 The directory contains three sub-directories: